thoughtspot/thoughtspot.github.io/_appliance/rhel/rhel-install-offline.md

 Before you build the ThoughtSpot cluster and install the ThoughtSpot application on the hosts, you must run the Ansible playbook.
 The TS Ansible playbook prepares your clusters in the following manner:

-- Ansible installs the required packages: YAML, Python, and R packages; see [Packages installed with ThoughtSpot for RHEL]({{ site.baseurl }}/appliance/rhel/rhel-packages.html).
+- Ansible installs the required packages: YAML, Python, and R packages; see [Packages installed with ThoughtSpot for RHEL and OEL]({{ site.baseurl }}/appliance/rhel/rhel-packages.html).
 - It creates and configures local user accounts for ThoughtSpot:
    - `admin` user has full administrative functionality
    - `thoughtspot` user can load data in the application